 Are you a clothing boutique or a startup owner looking to kick-start your very own customized clothing line?
-Then the first thing you need to learn is – how to create a tech pack.
+Then the first thing you need to learn is – how to create a tech pack format.

 One of the first things you need to get started is a clothing tech pack.
 This ensures that your needs are communicated properly and that your designs come out exactly the way you envisioned.

 We get it.
 The “technical” side of fashion can seem daunting.
 You are probably wondering how to begin and just what to do.
 Don’t worry, we’ve got you!

 Here’s your ultimate guide to a fashion tech pack.
 Learn what it is and how to create one that will put your new clothing line one step closer to success!